What Happens In Michigan If You Refuse A Breathalyzer Test?

 You have 14 days from the date of your arrest to request a hearing to challenge a license suspension.
 Once this window closes, you cannot appeal your case or qualify for a restricted driving permit.
 The good news is, with the help of a knowledgeable DUI defense attorney, there are viable defenses to an arrest for a breath test refusal.

-At David G. Moore, Attorney at Law, our knowledgeable criminal defense attorneys have handled DUI/OWI cases throughout southwest Michigan, including implied consent violations.
+At David G. Moore, Attorney at Law, our knowledgeable criminal defense attorneys have handled DUI/OWI cases in Grand Rapids, Kalamazoo and throughout southwest Michigan, including implied consent violations.
 Contact us online for a free consultation.

 Refusal Of A Breath Test Carries Serious Consequences